slilver/queer-edu/README.md

 # queer-edu
-Data Science for Justice project as part of Erdos Institute May/June 2023 Data Science Bootcamp.
+Data Science for Justice project as part of Erdos Institute May-June 2023 data science bootcamp.